Augur: Modeling Covariate Causal Associations in Time Series via Large Language Models: Method

 \paragraph{Causal Stability ($\mathcal{F}_{\mathrm{s}}$).} We adopt a consensus-based approach to identify the most robust causal structure.
 For a given time series $x$, we first generate a set of $N$ diverse candidate DAGs, $\mathcal{G} = \{G_1, G_2, \ldots, G_N\}$ through multiple sampling.
 We then score each candidate graph $G_k$ based on its structural agreement with all other candidates in the set.
 The graph with the highest cumulative overlap of causal edges is considered the most stable and reliable explanation.
 The stability score for a graph $G_k$ with edge set $E_k$ is defined as the sum of shared edges with all other graphs in the ensemble:

 The final graph selected for the quality function is the one that maximizes this stability score, $G^* = \arg\max_{G_k \in \mathcal{G}} \mathcal{F}_{\mathrm{s}}(G_k | \mathcal{G})$.

 \paragraph{Informational Efficiency ($\mathcal{F}_{\mathrm{e}}$).} This term rewards explanations that are both concise and logically grounded.
-It combines a precision-based Groundedness Score ($S_G$) with a penalty for the summary's length $|S|$. $S_G$ is calculated as the proportion of causal claims extracted from the summary text $S$ that have a corresponding edge in the graph $G$:
+It combines a precision-based Groundedness Score ($S_G$) with a penalty for the summary's length $|S|$. $S_G$ is calculated as the proportion of causal claims extracted from the summary text $S$ that have a corresponding edge in the graph $G$.
+We employ a lightweight auxiliary model to parse these explicit causal relations.
+The metric is defined as:

 Finally, we evaluate the overall quality of each causal explanation by considering both causal stability and informational efficiency scores to select only the highest-quality explanations for our training corpus. \paragraph{Supervised Fine-Tuning.} Our training data is composed of the curated set of optimal pairs $\{ (x_i, G_i^*, S_i^*) \}_{i=1}^M$.
 Each target explanation $(G_i^*, S_i^*)$ is serialized into a single text sequence, $Y_i^*$.
 The student agent is then fine-tuned to map a given time series $x_i$ to its target explanation $Y_i^*$ by minimizing the standard cross-entropy loss: